Krittika-Tiwari/Blink/README.md

 # Blink

 Blink is a collaborative online whiteboard platform that enables teams to work together in real-time.
-This project is a clone of the popular Miro application.

 <!-- ## Table of Contents